 Undergraduate teaching assistant handbook

-Undergraduate teaching assistants (TAs) are an important part of undergraduate classes in the Department of Computer Science and Engineering.
+Undergraduate teaching assistants (UG TAs) are an important part of undergraduate classes in the Department of Computer Science and Engineering (CS&E).
+The below links and dropdown sections contain information regarding the position of Undergraduate TA with CS&E.

 Applying for an undergraduate TA position

-Undergraduate students who are interested in applying for a teaching assistant position in the Department of Computer Science & Engineering should fill out an online application.
+Undergraduate students who are interested in being a teaching assistant in the Department of Computer Science & Engineering should fill out the Undergraduate TA online application linked on the Information for Undergraduate TAs page.

 The University of Minnesota shall provide equal access to and opportunity in its programs, facilities, and employment without regard to race, color, creed, religion, national origin, gender, age, marital status, disability, public assistance status, veteran status, sexual orientation, gender identity, or gender expression.